 The researchers would track everything about the sharks including frequency of seal attacks.
 The best vantage point to see shark attacks is from the island’s lighthouse.
 The vivid red slick of elephant seal blood and the circling seagulls overhead are the tell-tale signs of an attack.

 Often research takes decades before it pays off.
 But the shark researchers quickly discovered through tagging that the Farallon sharks were traveling farther, deeper, and faster than previously thought.
 One great white was recorded having traveled 2,300 miles to Hawaii in thirty-seven days.
 The shark stayed around Maui for four months then turned around and came back to the Farallones.
-If you’re interested in learning more about the Farallon Islands and its shark research, check out my review of the book Devil’s Teeth by Susan Casey.

 3 Easy steps you can take to support ocean conservation